swisscryptoday/swisscryptoday.github.io/about.md

 The Swiss Crypto Day is an informal event to promote research in cryptology in Switzerland.
 It will take place at irregular intervals.

-The first edition takes place in September 2019 and is hosted by the crypto group at the [University of Bern](//crypto.unibe.ch).
+The first edition took place in September 2019 and was hosted by the crypto group at the [University of Bern](//crypto.unibe.ch).

 There is a mailing list for announcements about the Swiss Crypto Day.